 Current Co-op Students:

-Students admitted to a Co-op Degree POSt in their first year of study must request a Co-op Subject POSt on ACORN upon completion of 4.0 credits and must meet the minimum qualifications for entry as noted above.
+Students admitted to a Co-op Degree Program in their first year of study (i.e. Life Sciences Co-op) may request this Co-op Subject POSt on ACORN only after completion of 5.0 credits (this requirement is unique to the Specialist Co-op program in Molecular Biology and Biotechnology); in addition, students must meet the minimum enrolment requirements for entry as noted above for this program.

 Prospective Co-op Students:

-In addition to requesting the program on ACORN, prospective Co-op students (i.e., those not yet admitted to a Co-op Degree POSt) must also submit a Co-op Supplementary Application Form, which is available from the Arts & Science Co-op Office (http://www.utsc.utoronto.ca/askcoop/future-co-op-students).
+In addition to requesting the program on ACORN (and meeting the minimum enrolment requirements above), prospective Co-op students (i.e., those not yet admitted to a Co-op Degree POSt) must also submit a Co-op Supplementary Application Form, which is available from the Arts & Science Co-op Office website.
 Submission deadlines follow the Limited Enrolment Program Application Deadlines set by the Office of the Registrar each year.
 Failure to submit both the Supplementary Application Form and the program request on ACORN will result in that student’s application not being considered.

 The program requires students to complete a total of 14.5 credits.